-Mallorca has been awarded a total of nine Michelin stars at this year's ceremony for the Spain & Portugal Michelin guide.
+Mallorca has been awarded a total of ten Michelin stars at this year's ceremony for the Spain & Portugal Michelin guide.

-The new chefs and restaurants being added this year include:
+The new chefs and restaurants being added for 2022 include:

 On the Mallorcan Michelin stars list already are: